Skip to main content

 At this level, we move from understanding the “what” to mastering the “how” and “why” of specific interventions, particularly those designed to restore youthful signaling within the endocrine system.

-The primary focus of many peptide protocols is the stimulation of the body’s own (GH) production.
+The primary focus of many peptide protocols is the stimulation of the body’s own growth hormone (GH) production.
 As we age, the robust, high-amplitude pulses of GH we experienced in our youth begin to decline.
 This decline is directly linked to changes in body composition, slower recovery, and diminished vitality.

 Direct replacement with synthetic human growth hormone (HGH) can be a blunt instrument, overriding the body’s natural feedback loops.
 Peptide therapy, in contrast, offers a more refined approach.
 It uses Growth Hormone-Releasing Hormones (GHRHs) and Growth Hormone-Releasing Peptides (GHRPs) to re-engage the body’s innate machinery, restoring a more physiological pattern of GH secretion.